daniel-j-anderson-dev/Platonic-Solids-pygame/README.md

 controls:

-    lshift:     All rotations will be about screen axes while held
+    lshift:     wasdqe rotate the whole world while held
+    lctrl:      wasdqe rotate the shapes about the axis when held

     w/s:        controls x-axis rotation
     a/d:        controls y-axis rotation